paulscherrerinstitute/pylauncher/Readme.md

     > `theme` and `style` are optional parameters to modify appearance (consult [Styling of menu items](#styling-of-menu-items)) of element.
 We discourage usage of `theme`.

+_Note:_ New, custom types can be  specified within configuration file.
+They can be defined with rules described in section [Defining custom types](#defining-custom-types).

 ### Styling of menu items
 If needed one can do a per item customization of the menu appearance.
 For this purpose large majority of the item types (for specific item consult section [Menu item types](#menu-item-types)) exposes following parameters:
  1. `style` which enables very flexible customization with [QSS](http://doc.qt.io/qt-4.8/stylesheet-syntax.html) syntax.